 - Defending a number of companies in Clean Air Act New Source Review enforcement litigation with DOJ/EPA, State AGs and NGOs.

-- Representing companies and trade associations in successfully defending against precedent-setting common law torts-based claims over carbon dioxide emissions.
+- Representing companies and trade associations in successfully defending against precedent-setting common law torts-based claims including over carbon dioxide emissions.

 - Convincing federal prosecutors to decline pursuit of environmental criminal investigations for several clients and defending against prosecutions.

 A recognized leader in his field, David has been named the Best Lawyers’ 2015 Washington, D.C.
-Environmental Law “Lawyer of the Year,” an accolade awarded to only a single lawyer in each practice area and geographic region; he also received this recognition in 2012 and 2013.
+Environmental Law “Lawyer of the Year,” an accolade awarded to only a single lawyer in each practice area and geographic region; he also received this recognition in 2012–2014.
 He has been named by Chambers USA as one of the nation’s Leading Lawyers since 2006.
 In the 2015 edition of Chambers, David is praised as “extremely well grounded in the substance of a matter, and is somebody you can turn to in a situation as he keeps his head and keeps his focus.”
 The Legal 500 lists David as a leading lawyer in the product liability and mass tort defense: toxic tort category.
 The 2014 edition of Chambers includes David in its top-tier of Washington, D.C.’s environmental lawyers, noting that “According to his peers, in the area of civil and criminal enforcement, ‘no one has as much knowledge of the issues and history of those issues as’ David Buente.”
 Chambers also includes David in its nationwide list of top Product Liability & Mass Torts lawyers, acknowledging that he “is highly regarded throughout the market, earning praise as a fantastic litigator.”